 - Microsoft Windows: Windows Key + L

-- Apple OS X: Shift + Ctrl + Eject (or Shift + Ctrl + Power for computers without an eject button) - note: it may take 5 seconds for the screen to lock after the display darkens
+- macOS: Shift + Ctrl + Eject (or Shift + Ctrl + Power for computers without an eject button) - note: it may take 5 seconds for the screen to lock after the display darkens

 Immediate screen lock via hot corners: Hot corners define actions that occur when you move your mouse/track pad cursor into a specified corner of the screen.

-- Apple OS X: Visit System Preferences -> Desktop & Screen Saver, click on the Screen Saver tab, then click on "Hot Corners..." in the bottom-right corner.
+- macOS: Visit System Preferences -> Desktop & Screen Saver, click on the Screen Saver tab, then click on "Hot Corners..." in the bottom-right corner.
 Here you can define actions for any or all of the four corners of the screen, including "Put Display to Sleep" or "Start Screen Saver".
 Either of these actions should result in the screen locking after 5 seconds.

 Timed screen lock via screen saver settings: If a system screen saver begins running, the screen will also be locked.
 Users that want their screens to automatically lock after less than 20 minutes of inactivity, may set their screen saver start time to a time less than the automatic lock time.
 This will result in their screen locking sooner.